 Prove you can scale: forever! — series A, B, C

 Please note: The journey is different for each and every startup.
 What works for you, will not work for someone else.
-The journey we describe in this article is a generalisation from mentoring over one hundred startups in the last 6 years.
+The journey we describe in this article is a generalisation from mentoring hundreds of startups in the last 8 years.